qwd/dev-site/content/en/docs/configuration/authentication.md

 ### API KEY authorize request

-> <strong>Warning:</strong> Please DO NOT use multiple authentication methods at the same time, it may cause authentication failure.
+> **Warning:** Please DO NOT use multiple authentication methods at the same time, it may cause authentication failure.
 {.bqdanger}
 We support two authentication methods for API KEYs.